microsoft/coyote/docs/_learn/overview/what-is-coyote.md

   in-preview](https://img.shields.io/static/v1?style=flat&color=red&label=&message=preview), which
   follows the popular [task-based asynchronous pattern](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).
-  This programming model offers a `ControlledTask` type  that serves as a drop-in-replacement type for the native `System.Threading.Tasks.Task`.
-As with `Task`, a `ControlledTask` represents an asynchronous operation that the programmer can coordinate using the `async` and `await` keywords of [C#](https://docs.microsoft.com/en-gb/dotnet/csharp/).
-In production, a `ControlledTask` executes with the same semantics of a regular `Task`.
-In fact, it is simply a thin wrapper around a `Task` object.
+  This programming model offers a `Task` type  that serves as a drop-in-replacement type for the native .NET `System.Threading.Tasks.Task`.
+As with the native `Task`, a Coyote `Task` represents an asynchronous operation that the programmer can coordinate using the `async` and `await` keywords of [C#](https://docs.microsoft.com/en-gb/dotnet/csharp/).
+In production, a Coyote `Task` executes with the same semantics of a native `Task`.
+In fact, it is simply a thin wrapper around a native `Task` object.
 During testing, however, is where the magic happens.
-Coyote controls the execution of each `ControlledTask` so that it can explore various different interleavings to find bugs.
+Coyote controls the execution of each Coyote `Task` so that it can explore various different interleavings to find bugs.
 Please note that this programming model is currently in preview.

 - [Asynchronous actors](../programming-models/actors/overview) is an [actor-based programming